zaynaib/Driving-History-Tracker-Python/README.md

 I decided to create four functions initDriver and driverTrips, calcTotal,driverOutput. initDriver create instances of the Driver class.
 While driverTrips extracts driver trip information from input text file and adds the information to that particular driver.

-iniDriver returns a dictionary of drivers.
+**iniDriver** returns a dictionary of drivers.
 I choose this data structure because it is easier to look up a driver via their name.
 It is much harder to lookup a specfic driver in a list.
 In order to do this I would have to know the exact index of the driver.

+**driverTrips**
+Uses the dictionary created from iniDriver function to loop up a specific driver and add their trips.

-calcTotal calculates the total distance and time of each driver while driverOutput prints each drivers speed/mileage information.
+**calcTotal** calculates the total distance and time of each driver while driverOutput prints each drivers speed/mileage information.

 I know that cli.py does not follow the DRY(Don't Repeat Yourself) paradigm.
 There are redundancies in my code.
 But I prefer to follow the single responsbility principal.
 The single responsbility principal (SRP) states that every method  should have responsibility for just a single task of that program's functionality.
 It makes it easier to debug and test my code.